PPPDUD/diskdoctor-upgrade/README.md

 Type in the drive letter for your Disk Doctor flash drive, followed by a colon (no spaces), and then press `ENTER` or `RETURN` on your keyboard.
 For example, drive letter D would be typed as `D:` in the wizard.

-Next, sit back and relax while the utility performs the upgrade to Disk Doctor 2.1.
+Next, sit back and relax while the utility performs the upgrade to the latest version of Disk Doctor 2.1.
 This should take less than a minute.

 Finally, press any key to close the wizard.
 Your Disk Doctor flash drive has been upgraded successfully.